 c.
 Long-term incentive (LTI);

 d.
-Pension provisions and other secondary conditions of employment.
+Post-employment benefits and other secondary conditions of employment.

-The Supervisory Board determines the development of the annual salary of the individual member of the Executive Board.
-The annual evaluation and change in salary generally take place per 1 January of each year.
-The evaluation considers personal performance, the results of the past year, the extent to which the current salary deviates from the benchmark and general changes in the market.
+The Supervisory Board determines the development of the annual fixed remuneration of the individual member of the Executive Board.
+The annual evaluation and change in fixed remuneration generally take place per 1 January of each year.
+The evaluation considers personal performance, the results of the past year, the extent to which the current fixed remuneration deviates from the benchmark and general changes in the market.

 Ad b.
 Short-term incentive

-To ensure continued alignment between the short-term incentive and BAM Group’s strategy, greater flexibility with respect to the STI metrics is important to enable adequate responses to the challenges BAM Group is facing.
-The Remuneration Committee annually selects two (2) to three (3) financial metrics for the STI of the members of the Executive Board.
+To ensure continued alignment between the short-term incentive and BAM’s strategy, flexibility with respect to the STI metrics is important to enable adequate responses to the challenges the Group is facing.
+The Remuneration Committee annually selects two to three financial metrics for the STI of the members of the Executive Board.
 It also determines their relative weighting.

 The financial metrics will be chosen from the following list:

-The selected metrics link remuneration with a focus on BAM Group’s financial priorities.
+The selected metrics link remuneration with a focus on BAM’s financial priorities.
 As specific targets for each of the metrics may qualify as sensitive information, these will in principle not be disclosed.

-Two thirds of the STI are based on financial criteria (as outlined above) and the remaining one third is linked to non-financial performance targets.
+Seventy per cent of the STI is based on financial criteria (as outlined above), the remaining thirty per cent is linked to non-financial performance targets.
 Performance incentive zones are defined for each of the targets.
 Pay-out gradually increases with performance, starting with a pay-out of 35 per cent of the target opportunity at threshold performance and potentially going up to 75 per cent pay-out at maximum performance per individual target.
 Below threshold there will be zero pay-out.
-The Supervisory Board sets the performance ranges (i.e. threshold, at target and maximum performance levels) and corresponding payout levels, with the constraint that the STI payout will not exceed 75 per cent of base salary.
-For more details, see the > graph below.
+The Supervisory Board sets the performance ranges (i.e. threshold, at target and maximum performance levels) and corresponding payout levels, with the constraint that the STI payout will not exceed 75 per cent of fixed remuneration.

 In the case of new awards of variable remuneration to members of the Executive Board, based on quantified performance criteria, the Supervisory Board has the right to amend the awards in relation to the level of previous years if it considers that this would otherwise lead to an unreasonable outcome.